 As I already mentioned, it was really easy to meet people.
 Everybody was friendly and wanted to travel, but it was also really easy to spend time alone.

 Whenever a group wanted to go to a certain place, they would organize transportation and everything.
 They had a lot of contacts and were always willing to help.
-They were really knowledgable about which companies were good and which ones weren’t.
+They were really knowledgeable about which companies were good and which ones weren’t.

 2. Calle 11 Hostel in El Rodadero, Colombia